 As well as being a road race for runners, the Komen Race for the Cure is an emotionally charged event that attracts many first timers and recreational runners.
 The Komen Race for the Cure is an opportunity for thousands of women, men and their families, running or walking, to spread the breast cancer message within their communities.

 Every step counts!
-Your donation provides women and men in the Komen Southeastern Colorado Affiliate with services that have literally saved lives.
+Your donation provides women and men in the Komen Colorado South Affiliate with services that have literally saved lives.
 You help make the following programs possible: